 We were up and ready at the brink of dawn, ready to depart to London at 7:04 AM.
 Upon arrival, we took the tube to Covent Garde, where we shopped around the markets and watched the Christmas decorations being put on display.

 We then headed to the Dominion Theatre where A Capital Experience was being held.
 Along with students from schools across the UK, we took our seats in anticipation of listening to Action Jackson – motivational speaker and event compere – and the other speakers about how to build our future careers.

 We found out how good grades are not the only path to a successful future, but motivation and determination too.
 We also got the chance to network with other students from different schools…and listen to the Career Ready rap!

 I enjoyed Action Jackson’s motivational talk and networking with other Career ready students from all over the country

 Georgia Elena Morris

-After the event at The Dominion Theatre finished, we then headed to the offices of Quantum Black to experience a professional working environment and to speak to their employees.
+After the event finished, we then headed to the offices of Quantum Black to experience a professional working environment and to network with their employees.